irbansin/waste-classification/README.md

 ---

 ## Detecting and Classifying Multiple Waste Items
 - The web UI and API support detection and classification of multiple waste items in a single image using YOLOv8.
+No extra setup is required.
 - Results include bounding boxes, cropped images, predicted classes, and download options.

+---
 1. Start the FastAPI backend:
    ```bash
    uvicorn src.api:app --reload